BTghub/IPOnews/README.md

 # IPOnews
-Parses Nasdaq and TSX/V  webpages then emails the user updates about newly released IPOs
+Parses Nasdaq and TSX/V  webpages then emails the user updates about newly released IPOs.

+Necessary php libraries can be found at: http://www.schrenk.com/nostarch/webbots/DSP_download.php